-Common share warrant exercise price Expiry date Warrants outstanding \$1.20 until October 7, 2012, and thereafter, \$1.50 October 7, 2013 2,222,222 \$3.00 May 17, 2015 7,000,000 9,222,222
+Common share warrant exercise price Expiry date Warrants outstanding

+\$3.00 May 17, 2015 7,000,000

+\$0.30 July 31, 2015 15,000,000

+22,0000,000

 The 7,000,000 common share purchase warrants entitling Fancamp to purchase one common share for \$3.00 are nontransferable and can be exercised only between November 17, 2014 and May 17, 2015, provided that if the weightedaverage closing price of the common shares is over \$4.00 for 20 consecutive trading days, the warrants must be exercised within 30 calendar days of the Company providing written notice to Fancamp to accelerate the expiry date, or they will be cancelled.
 In the event that Fancamp provides notice within 10 days of the receipt of the Company's notice that Fancamp does not have sufficient funds to exercise the Champion Warrants, the Company will advance a loan to Fancamp to fund the exercise of such warrants.
-The loan will be secured by Fancamp's interest in the royalty and the shares acquired on exercise of the warrants.
+The loan will be secured by Fancamp's interest in the Royalty on the Fermont Holdings and the shares acquired on exercise of the warrants.